 February 10, Darwin Day Distinguished Lecture, Prof. Hopi Hoekstra, Alexander Agassiz Professor of Zoology at Harvard University will speak on "What Darwin Didn't Know"

-March 24, Jeffrey Kassner, Long Island Maritime Museum, will speak on "The Rise, Fall and Renaissance of the Bluepoint Oysters"
+March 24, Jeffrey Kassner, Long Island Maritime Historian, will speak on "The Rise, Fall and Renaissance of the Bluepoint Oysters"

-April 22, SBU Earth Day Celebration Plenary Lecture, To Be Announced
+Earth Day Celebration Plenary Lecture, Special Event: "Roadshow

 Our colleagues in the Science Open Nights Consortium have exciting lecture series in other areas of science and environment: